CelinaQA/IMS-Project/README.md

 ## Deployment

 Before deploying the project, make sure that the GCP instance the IMS connects to is running.
+Navigate to the folder containing the Git repository which you cloned in the Installation step using Git Bash.

-Next, to execute the fat .jar file enter the command:
+To launch the IMS from the command line enter the following command:

 ```
 $ java -jar target/celina-ims-0.0.1-jar-with-dependencies.jar
 ```
-You will then be prompted to enter a username and password before you get access to the database.
+You will then be prompted to enter a username and password before you can access the database.
 After this, you can choose to create, read, update or delete customers, items and orders.
 At least one customer and item must be present in the database before an order can be created, and before a customer or item can be deleted, the orders in which they are present in must be deleted first.

 Example output for customers:
 ```